termigator1359/Calamity-Boss-Guide/README.md

 * **Rogue**

-    * Rogue sucks.
-    * No, seriously, your options are going to be HM ore consumables before Cryogen, Ice Stars/Frosty Flares after Cryogen, Brimblade if you go according to this progression, Ballistic Poison Bomb after Clone, Bracklish Flask after Levi.
+    * Options are quite limited and straightforward.
+Your options are going to be Prismalline before Cryogen, Ice Stars/Frosty Flares after Cryogen, Brimblade if you go according to this progression, Ballistic Poison Bomb after Clone, Bracklish Flask after Levi, Heavenfallen Stardisk/Stellar Knives after Astrum Deus, and Chaotic Boomerang after Golem.
 That's about as much upgrades as you can get.

 ### Post-ML